Mission Statement & History

 • We promote new forms of virtual exchange and support the activities of our members with digital infrastructure

-• We have a digital and analogue presence worldwide, network and try out new things
+• We have a global digital and analog presence, network and try out new things

-• We provide trustworthy & relevant information for science, business, politics and society on digital platforms.
+• We provide trustworthy and relevant information for science, business, politics and society on digital platforms.

 • We are breaking new ground to convey the fascination of chemistry in a simple and understandable way